QaziAbsaar/HealthTrack-AI/README.md

 # Medical Report Organizer App 🏥

-A comprehensive mobile application built with **VibeCoding x Trae** framework for organizing and managing medical reports with AI-powered OCR and analysis features.
+A comprehensive mobile application built for organizing and managing medical reports with AI-powered OCR and analysis features.

 ## 🎯 Target Users